|

 can you take a baby on safari

-If you want to go to Africa with your infant, I’m not here to stop you, but if you specifically want to go so that your baby can enjoy the animals, I’d plan the trip for a time when they’re a little bit older and more likely to be able to actually see and react to them.
+If you want to go to Africa with your infant, I’m not here to stop you, but if you specifically want to go so that your baby can enjoy the animals, I’d plan the trip for around a year old or later so that they can see and get excited about the animals.

 It was so much fun seeing his squeals of delight when he saw a springbok, giraffe, elephant, or zebra.
 He had the easiest time identifying the giraffes since they’re so tall, and springbok since they are everywhere and were often closest to the car.
-If we had taken him when he was much younger, I’m not sure he would have gotten much out of the safari.

 In Etosha National Park where it was over 100 degrees, it was also crucial to have air conditioning, which open-air vehicles naturally don’t have.